nRF24/CircuitPython_nRF24L01/docs/api.rst

     This function is called from a blocking `send()` call if the `ack` attribute is enabled.
 Alternatively, this function can be called directly in case of calling the non-blocking `write()` function during asychronous applications.
-This function is an alias of `recv()` and remains for bakward compatibility with older versions of this library.
+This function is an alias of `recv()` and remains for backward compatibility with older versions of this library.

     .. note:: See also the `ack`, `dynamic_payloads`, and `auto_ack` attributes as they must be enabled to use custom ACK payloads.

+    .. warning:: This function will be deprecated on next major release.
+Use `recv()` instead.

 irq_dr
 ******************************